-Median Salary by Age

-Area ●London ●South East

-800

-Me dian (£)

-200

-Age 18-21 Age 22-29 Age 30-39 Age 40-49 Age 50-59 Age 60+ Sources
+The scheme is proposed to have an upper income limit based on household composition.
+If a household is made up of younger residents, they are therefore more likely to be entitled and vice-versa those older households are less likely to be entitled to support.

+Sources
-Earnings and hours worked, UK region by age group -

-Office for National Statistics (ons.gov.uk)
+Earnings and hours worked, UK region by age group - Office for National Statistics (ons.gov.uk)

 Age by single year - Office for National Statistics (ons.gov.uk)

-Disability As noted it is possible that disabled residents are in receipt of more support and therefore less likely to None identified that negatively impact this group.
+Disability This scheme has allowed for additional income if a resident is disabled before they are not eligible. • None identified that negatively impact this group.
 The ONS Census 2021 states that 14.8% of Croydon residents are disabled, a population of 390k would put the disabled population at approximately 58k.

-have high arrears.
+A disabled resident is more likely to have lower income that someone who is not disabled.
+Having higher income limits of disabled residents is going a step further than for residents who are not disabled.
 Based on our current Council Tax Support caseload 31% (8.3k) of all our claims are identified as claims where either than claimant or partner as disabled.
 Compared the base of Croydon's disabled population this is 14.4% of all disabled residents in receipt of CTS - which would mean they may automatically qualify for support based on their income.

-Disability ● Day-to-day activities limited a little ● Day-to-day activities limited a lot 8.80% of Croydon Average Health 47.90% 40% 34.50% % of Croydon 12.70% 3.80% 1.20% 0% Very good Good health Fair health Bad health Very bad health health Health Status From the above it is noted that most of Croydon, 95.1% consider themselves to be in Fair Health or better.
+than those who are not disabled.
+However, this scheme recognises that disabled residents will have a higher need which is required to be supported by a higher income.
+This scheme places a higher maximum income limit for disabled above all others, with exception to large households.
+Disability Pay Gap Disabled Non-Disabled 2019 2015 15 Median Hourly Pay (£)

+disabled, they are more likely to have a lower income than those who are not disabled.

-Disability Pay Gap ●Sum of Median Pay (£) ● Median Non-Disabled Pay (£) Difficulty in hearing Difficulty in seeing Ordition or not disclosed on diston or not disclosed on disconditions and neck repoblers or disabilities ord discultion problems ord discultion pr It would appear from the above that some disabilities do not impact on earnings potential however, this scheme makes no distinction between disabilities.
-Deing disabled, regardless of disability type will entitle a resident to be assessed based on the higher rate of maximum income.
-Sex None identified that positively impact this group.
-None identified that negatively impact this group.
+From the chart above it can be seen that having a disability is more likely to mean a lower hourly wage.
+However, that is not the case for all disabilities, in fact some disabled categories in 2021 were earning a higher median hourly wage than non-disabled workers.
+Problems or disabilities connected with legs and feet or disabilities or or specific learning difficulties or disabilities or or specific learning difficulties or disabilities or or specific learning difficulties or disabilities connected with legs and feet or broad difficulties or disabilities connected with legs and feet or broad difficulties or disabilities connected with legs and feet or broad difficulties or disabilities connected with legs and feet or broad difficulties or disabilities connected with legs and feet or disabilities connected with legs and legs or disabilities connected with legs and legs or disabilities or disabilities or It would appear from the above that some disabilities do not impact on earnings potential however, this scheme makes no distinction between disabilities.
+Being disabled, regardless of disability type will entitle a resident to be assessed based on the higher rate of maximum income.
+Sex None identified that negatively impact this group.
+As males are typically renumerated at a higher rate than females depending on household composition a male household would be ineligible for the scheme sooner than females.
 Croydon is split 52% female and 48% male according to the ONS Census from 2021.
 As shown below, broken down by ward, every ward in Croydon has a higher population of females than males with exception to Fairfield.